 § 3-7-8 BID PROTEST AND APPEAL.
-CHANGE ORDERS.

-(A) Any aggrieved person may protest any aspect of any bid solicitation by filing such protest at the city clerk's office within five (5) city working calendar days after bid opening and shall include the following: name and address of protestor, bid description, grounds for protest to include all evidence, exhibits or documents substantiating the protest.
-The city clerk shall within two (2) city working business days after receipt of the protest, forward such protest to the city manager. who shall The city manager or his or her designee shall, within two (2) city working days, notify the protestor or other interested parties of the time and place set for hearing on the protest.
+(A) Any aggrieved person may protest any aspect of any bid solicitation by filing such protest at the city clerk's office within five (5) city working days after bid opening and shall include the following: name and address of protestor, bid description, grounds for protest to include all evidence, exhibits or documents substantiating the protest.
+The city clerk shall within two (2) city working days after receipt of the protest, forward such protest to the city manager.
+The city manager or his or her designee shall, within two (2) city working days, notify the protestor or other interested parties of the time and place set for hearing on the protest.
 Interested parties may also file position statements and may participate in the hearing.
-The city manager or his or her designee shall conduct the hearing within five (5) city working calendar days after sending the notice of the hearing to the protestor and/or interested parties, absent any stipulated continuances.
-The city manager or his or her designee, shall within five (5) city working business days after the hearing has been completed, issue a written opinion and send it by first class U.S. certified mail to the protestor and all interested parties.
+The city manager or his or her designee shall conduct the hearing within five (5) city working days after sending the notice of the hearing to the protestor and/or interested parties, absent any stipulated continuances.
+The city manager or his or her designee, shall within five (5) city working days after the hearing has been completed, issue a written opinion and send it to the protestor and all interested parties.
 The decision shall be final.
-No protest may be required after award of contract by council.